 The study area spans 55 miles, from the border of Texas and New Mexico to Tornillo.
 It includes more than 200 bridge structures.

 For study purposes, the corridor has been segmented into four areas to identify unique issues specific to each segment:

-The study schedule is currently in the data-gathering and data research stage and includes:
+The project is currently in the alternative evaluation and development phase of project development and this includes:

 Study Outreach and Participation